Two Weeks’ Notice Resignation Letter (14 Examples & Samples)

 HR issues

-Before resigning, plan how you’re going to clear with the HR department.
+Before resigning, plan how you’re going to deal with the HR department.
 Take the remaining paid time (the 14 days), handing in company-owned property, files, and accounts.
 Review the clearance process guidelines, determine how long it will take, and consider this when deciding the notice period.

 Life issues

-It would help if you considered how resigning affects other aspects outside work, for example, in a situation where you are working under a work permit, who should you notify of the recent changes to your employment status, and how resigning affects your pension.
+It would help if you considered how resigning affects other aspects of outside work, for example, in a situation where you are working under a work permit, who should you notify of the recent changes to your employment status, and how resigning affects your pension.

-Writing a Two Weeks’ Notice Resignation Letter
+Writing a Two Weeks Notice Resignation Letter

 Sincerely,